Expand Your Community

 Serve in a leadership position within a Member Committee and help guide our focus and collective community impact.

-Gain access to our technical resources, training portfolio, member marketing toolkits, recorded content, and research publications.
+Gain access to our technical resources, training portfolio, recorded content, and research publications.

 Invest in diversifying and guiding a pipeline of future leaders, changemakers, and a greener workforce.

 Influence local and regional policy-making through your professional expertise and applied passions.

 Collaborate with other USGBC-LA Members, learn from leaders in the green building movement, and grow your professional and personal skill sets.